aaronmcdaid/CONSTEXPR_LAMBDA/README.md

 CONSTEXPR_LAMBDA(&&,a,&&,b)  ....// capture two args called 'a' and 'b', both of them by forwarding reference CONSTEXPR_LAMBDA( &,x,  ,y)  ....// capture two args called 'x' and 'y', 'x' is by reference, 'y' by value

-// the above are like:
+// the above are essentially equivalent to:

     (auto && a , auto && b)
     (auto  & x , auto    y)